 - Polygon tessellation into triangles

 - Only option for OpenGL

-- Needs edge-flags for not drawing internal edges

-- Or separate drawing of the edge

 - Direct scan-conversion

 - Mostly in early SW algorithms

 Inside-Outside Tests

 What is the interior of a polygon?

 - Jordan curve theorem - "Any continuous simple closed curve in the plane, separates the plane into two disjoint regions, the inside and the outside, one of which is bounded."